 Permits and associated pass-cards are valid through October 31, 2020.

 Due to the interruption caused by the COVID-19 health emergency, 2020 permit holders will be issued a 2021 Dog Field permit renewal at no charge.
 2021 permits are valid October 1, 2020 through October 31, 2021.

 forms are also available by the front door at the Juilfs Park Office

 Why Are Permits Required?

-Therefore, the APD has a permit process and assesses a fee for use of the facility.
-The purposes are to ensure that all dogs are properly vaccinated, that owners know and respect the rules governing use of the park, that enough money is available to properly maintain the park, and to add necessary amenities.
-Charging for exclusive use is in line with the Anderson Park District’s policy of Fees and Charges that was adopted in 1997.
+The Anderson Park District has a permit process and assesses a fee for use of this exclusive use facility.
+The purpose is to ensure that all dogs are properly vaccinated, that owners know and respect the rules governing use of the park, and to off-set administration and maintenance costs for the exclusive use area.
+Charging for exclusive use is in line with the Anderson Park District’s Fees and Charges policy that was initially adopted in 1997.
 Simply stated, if a group wishes to reserve a facility or field for exclusive use, the group must pay for a permit that entitles them to exclusive use.
 The Kellogg Park Dog Field is reserved for permit holders and their dogs only.
 Since the taxes that Anderson Township residents pay help subsidize a portion of this use, resident discounts and non-resident fees are included in the Fees and Charges policy.